kot-begemot-uk/uml-howto-v2/RunningUML.md

 1. The port channel - listen on tcp port number.
 Example: `con1=port:4321`
 1. The pty and pts channels - use system pty/pts.
 1. The tty channel - bind to an existing system tty.
 Example: `con1=/dev/tty8` will make UML use the host 8th console (usually unused).
-1. The xterm channel - this is the default on - bring up an xterm on this channel and direct IO to it.
-Note, in order for xterm to work, the host must have the UML distribution package installed.
+1. The xterm channel - this is the default - bring up an xterm on this channel and direct IO to it.
+Note, that in order for xterm to work, the host must have the UML distribution package installed.
 This usually contains the port-helper and other utilities needed for UML to communicate with the xterm.
 Alternatively, these need to be complied and installed from source.